DragonSpit/HPCsharp/README.md

 Counting Sort|Array|Constant|30-56X|165-321X|34-70X|847|byte

 Counting Sort above is linear time O(N) and sorts an array of byte, sbyte, short or ushort.
 In-place and not-in-place version have been implementated.
 The above benchmark is on a single core!
-Multi-core sorts at GigaElements/second.
+Multi-core sorts even faster, at GigaElements/second.

+## LSD Radix Sort

 *Algorithm*|*Collection*|*Distribution*|*vs .Sort*|*vs Linq*|*vs Linq.AsParallel*|*MegaInts/sec*|*Data Type*
 --- | --- | --- | --- | --- | --- | --- | ---